Dissertation Project: Women, Reading, and Literary Culture: The Reception of Christine de Pizan in Fifteenth-Century England

 My dissertation challenges the concept of literary communities defined by national boundaries, arguing that men and women in late-medieval England imagined themselves as members of a transcontinental, multilingual reading group.
 To this end, my dissertation investigates the cross-channel circulation of works by Christine de Pizan (1364-c.1430), a Parisian author who is often described as the first professional woman writer in the West.
 Through extensive archival research in London, Oxford, Cambridge, and New York, I uncover Christine de Pizan’s influence on English literary history, demonstrating that Christine’s love lyrics, political manuals, and proto-feminist texts were read and shared among readers in England.
 I consider the insular reception of Christine’s texts as part of a larger translatio of French literature to England, a cultural exchange facilitated by the Hundred Years War (1337-1453) and mediated by the physical transfer of books and people across the English Channel.

-Digital Project: Women Book Owners in Late-Medieval Francophone Europe: 1350-1500, a digital humanities project which aims to collect and organize data related to medieval laywomen and their books.
+Digital Project: Women Book Owners in Late-Medieval Francophone Europe: 1350-1500, a digital humanities project which aims to collect, organize, and present data related to medieval laywomen and their books.
 Currently preparing this project in collaboration with S.C.
 Kaplan (Rice University).

 “Another Woman Reader of John Gower’s Confessio Amantis: Jacquetta of Luxembourg and Cambridge, Pembroke College MS 307.”
 The Journal of the Early Book Society, vol. 21 (forthcoming).